-My primary project at present is to develop computational methods able to predict antibiotic resistance by considering the structures of the target protein, the antibiotic and how they dynamically interact with one another.
+My third and most ambitious project is to develop computational methods able to predict antibiotic resistance by considering the structures of the target protein, the antibiotic and how they dynamically interact with one another.

-My hypothesis is that mutations in an open-reading frame that cause resistance do so by reducing how well the antibiotic binds to its target protein, whilst not altering how well the natural substrate binds.
+My hypothesis is that mutations in an open-reading frame confer resistance by reducing how well the antibiotic binds to its target protein, whilst not altering how well the natural substrate binds.
 Prediction is therefore a matter of determining how the binding free energies of both molecules change upon introduction of the protein mutation.
 Calculating small molecule-protein binding free energies is a mature field.
 Probably the best-known approach is computational docking which uses a simple heuristic functional to estimate how well a small molecule binds in a specific orientation to a protein.
 Whilst fast, these methods take no account of the dynamics of either protein or drug are not accurate for a problem of this subtlety.
-Instead I am applying a class of methods derived from statistical mechanics over sixty years ago.
-They require, however, 4-5 orders of magnitude more computational resource than simple computational docking and, as a result, have only recently begun to find application outside of theoretical physical chemistry.
+Instead I am applying an alchemical method, a class of methods derived from statistical mechanics over sixty years ago.
+This requires, however, 4-5 orders of magnitude more computational resource than simple computational docking and, as a result, these types of method have only recently begun to find application outside of theoretical physical chemistry.

-My research will benefit from the large amount of genomic and drug susceptibility data being collected by the CRyPTIC project, which is lead by the University of Oxford.
-I also have interests in distributed computing and citizen science and will be launching a project, called bashthebug.net, in 2017.
-For more information please see this poster in Figshare.
+This research will also benefit from the large amount of genomic and drug susceptibility data being collected by the CRyPTIC project.
 I am collaborating with Derrick Crook, Tim Peto, Sarah Walker and other members of the CRyPTIC project.

 My preliminary study examined the effect of mutations on the binding of trimethoprim, an antibiotic, to DHFR, an essential protein in S.aureus.
 I chose seven mutations that were identified by a previous study which sequenced the genomes of a S.aureus infections from two hospitals in the UK.
 Three of these cause resistance (coloured red above) and four have no effect on the action of the antibiotic (coloured green).